So I’ve booked one in. It means I won’t be able to drive for at…

-So we’re a few days into winter and let’s be real, it’s been chilly AF for a few weeks already.
+So we’re a couple of weeks into winter and let’s be real, it’s been chilly AF for ages.

 And the whole COVID isolation (on top of bushfire smoke-induced segregation) hasn’t helped.